sakai-mirror/assignment2/README.rst

 ------------

 You will need to have maven2, subversion and patch installed on your system.
-You will also need to be using the same local maven repository (by default
-$HOME/.m2/repository) that you used to build your Sakai branch.
+Sed and cat will need to be available.
+You will also need to be using the same local maven repository (by default $HOME/.m2/repository) that you used to build your Sakai branch.
 Your Sakai branch needs to be built before you try to build/install Assignment2.

 Obtaining dependencies and patching pom.xmls
 --------------------------------------------